gravitational/careers/challenges/systems/challenge-2.md

   client of the server
 * Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
-* Accept and forward requests to upstreams using library
+* Accept and forward connections to upstreams using library

 ## Level 5

 ## Library

-* Implement a least connections request forwarder that tracks the number of connections per upstream.
+* Implement a least connections forwarder that tracks the number of connections per upstream.
 * Implement a per-client connection rate limiter that tracks the number of client connections.
-* Implement a health checking request forwarder that removes unhealthy upstreams.
+* Add health checking: unhealthy upstreams should not be eligible to receive connections until they are determined to be healthy.

 ## Server